Impactful Client Appreciation, Reviews, and Reputation Management: Your Guide to Referral Growth

 - Opening: “How are the new keys treating you so far?”

-- Offer: “Would a fifty dollar gift card to the local cleaners or pizza spot near you be more helpful right now?”
+- Offer: “Would a gift card to the local cleaners or pizza spot near you be more helpful right now?”

-- Light referral bridge: “If you hear anyone else talking about moving this year, I am always happy to send them the same level of care.”
+- Referral bridge: “If you hear anyone else talking about moving this year, I’m always happy to take good care of them.”

 Channel notes and timing